gschool-blue-ocean/hacking-transitions/README.md

 The application utilizes [socket.io]() to conduct inner application chat operations.

-## To establish the back end
+## To Migrate/Seed Database
-you will need to create your own .local.env as well as run the migration file 1st then the second run the seed.sql file.
+Create your own .local.env as well as run the migration file 1st then the second run the seed.sql file.
 If you wish to see and test the Archive functionality then run the testArchive.sql file last.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## App deployment on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy a Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme)

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-*Major issues*: does not support web sockets so chat function wont work
+*Major issues*: does not support web sockets

 ## App deployment on Render

-The most efficient way to deploy this application is to use the [Render Platform](https://render.com).
+The most efficient way to deploy THIS application is to use the [Render Platform](https://render.com).

 Check out the [Render webservices documentation](https://render.com/docs/web-services)